senushidinara/Sleep-safeAI-/README.md

 ### 🏗️ High-Level Architecture

-Sleep Safe operates through a cohesive system of event listeners, a central logic core, and a reactive UI.
-This diagram illustrates how user actions are captured, analyzed, and acted upon.
+Sleep Safe operates through a cohesive system of a conversational UI, a dual-layer analysis engine, and a reactive interface that includes persistent state.

 ```
                                   ┌───────────────────────────┐
                                   │   Sleep Safe UI/UX 🎨     │
-                                  │ (Dashboard, Settings, etc.) │
+                                  │ (Chat, Settings, Journal) │
                                   └─────────────▲─────────────┘
                                                 │ Renders State
                                   ┌─────────────┴─────────────┐